 The Lightning Address looks like an email address and is accompanied by a lightning symbol -

 Your wallet will drop down with the profile of the user and the list of your recent transactions.

 The details of who you’re sending the payment to and a description will appear

-- Choose the amount of sats you want to send
+- Choose the number of sats you want to send

-- Leaving a comment is optional.
-Comments can be a great way to share your appreciation, initiate conversation or leave your personal info should you wish to be contacted by the receiver.
+- You can leave your name, email or comment, if you see those options.* Comments can be a great way to share your appreciation, initiate conversation or leave your personal info should you wish to be contacted by the receiver.